 Restoring the Library's Exterior

-In June 2022 the Morgan will complete the first comprehensive exterior restoration of the library that J. Pierpont Morgan commissioned from architect Charles Follen McKim.
+In June 2022 the Morgan completed the first comprehensive exterior restoration of the library that J. Pierpont Morgan commissioned from architect Charles Follen McKim.
 This American Renaissance masterpiece, completed in 1906, is the historic heart of the Morgan Library & Museum.
 The restoration addresses weathering, deterioration, and minor cracking of architectural and decorative elements; stone soiling; losses in the thin masonry joints; deterioration of metalwork; and vulnerabilities in the roof and drainage system.

 The 2010 restoration of J. Pierpont Morgan's Library is made possible through the generous support of Gail and Parker Gilbert, Louise and Lewis Lehrman, Katharine and William Rayner, Jeannette and Jonathan Rosen, Beatrice Stern, Suzanne and Jeffrey Walker, and an anonymous donor.